3. Hello World

 Your tensorboard will resemble the following.

-Congratulations, you have successfully launched your first experiment on the ISC!
+Congratulations, you have successfully launched and tracked your first experiment on the ISC!

 Last updated